Ministry of Human Rights (Indonesia)

 The Ministry of Human Rights (Kementerian Hak Asasi Manusia) is an Indonesian ministry that administers and develops human rights in Indonesia.
 The ministry has been led by Natalius Pigai since 21 October 2024.

 The ministry is distinct from the National Commission on Human Rights.
 While the commission worked in the supervision, protection, and promotion of human rights in Indonesia, this ministry works in human rights development through formulation and implementation of human rights policies.

+History

+The Ministry of Human Rights was originally established in 1999 by the fourth President, Abdurrahman Wahid, under the name State Ministry for Human Rights Affairs.

+In 2000, the human rights portfolio was merged into the Department of Justice and Human Rights, holding the status of a directorate general.
+Subsequently, in 2004, the portfolio remained within the same institution but was renamed the Department of Law and Human Rights, and later the Ministry of Law and Human Rights in 2009.

+Following his inauguration after winning the 2024 election, President Prabowo Subianto established a Ministry of Human Rights separate from the Ministry of Law.
+In the Red and White Cabinet, the Ministry of Law and Human Rights was split into three ministries: the Ministry of Law, the Ministry of Human Rights, and the Ministry of Immigration and Correctional Affairs.
+All three operate under the coordination of the Coordinating Ministry for Law, Human Rights, Immigration, and Correctional Affairs.

+List of Ministers

+Since October 29, 1999, two individuals have served as the Minister of Human Rights of Indonesia.
+The incumbent is Natalius Pigai.

 Organization

 Based on Presidential Decree No. 156/2024 and Ministry of Law Decree No. 1/2024 and 2/2025, the Ministry of Law is organized into the following: